MihaiLiviuCojocar/unbeatable-tic-tac-toe/README.md

 `cucumber`

-When run `ccucumber features/computer_is_unbeatable.feature` then you shoud see something like this(!! this test is run 500 times !!):
+When run `cucumber features/computer_is_unbeatable.feature` then you shoud see something like this(!! this test is run 500 times !!):

 ![](https://raw.githubusercontent.com/MihaiLiviuCojocar/unbeatable-tic-tac-toe/master/public/images/ai_vs_ai2.png)